Complexity of Leading Digit Sequences: Other complexity measures

-Finally, we will show that the graph $G$ has only one connected component.
-To see this, note first that each digit $d\in\{1,2,\dots,b-1\}$ occurs infinitely often in the sequence, as can be seen by using the argument following \eqref{eq:p(k)-Lk3}.
-Therefore, given any pair $(d_1,d_2)$ of such digits, the sequence must contain a string of consecutive digits beginning with $d_1$ and ending with $d_2$.
+Indeed, by our assumption that each term $d$ that occurs in $S$ occurs there infinitely often, it follows that, given any two such terms, $d_1$ and $d_2$, the sequence must contain a string of consecutive terms beginning with $d_1$ and ending with $d_2$.
 By the definition of the transition graph $G$, this means that there is a path from $d_1$ to $d_2$.
-Since $d_1$ and $d_2$ were arbitrary digits (i.e., vertices in $G$), it follows that the graph can have only one connected component.
-Hence we have
+Since $d_1$ and $d_2$ were arbitrary terms (i.e., arbitrary vertices in $G$), it follows that the graph can have only one connected component, proving \eqref{eq:p=1}.